-There are dozens upon dozens of different allergy and viral masks on the market.
+There are dozens upon dozens of different allergy and viral (Coronavirus) masks on the market.
 The basic goal of a mask is to use filtration or other shielding materials to block pollutants and particles from entering your respiratory system.
 At the same time, masks can act as a two-way blocker to keep contaminants and germs from your body from entering the air.

 One of the most important things in any medical setting, but particularly in surgical settings, is having a sanitized space.
 The risk of infection and illness is greatly heightened when foreign contaminants are introduced to surgery sites.
 When an individual undergoes surgery, the site must be as clean as possible to keep the wounds from becoming infected.